Purchases made through links earn us a small commission, at no extra cost to you.

 Overall we’d say the hike itself was moderate, apart from the last 1 km climb to Laguna de los Tres.
 That steep hill was the only difficult part for us, but the length of this hike can be challenging for some.

-The hike to Fitz Roy and Laguna de los Tres was the highlight of our trip to El Chaltén.
+The hike to Fitz Roy and Laguna de los Tres was the highlight of our trip to El Chaltén and we’re so glad we included it in our Patagonia itinerary.
 Not only did we love the hike, but we fell in love with the village too.
 We’d definitely like to return one day to do some more hiking in El Chaltén.

 Mount Fitz Roy Hike Guide- Tips for Hiking to Fitz Roy and Laguna de los Tres